Medical Care Providers

 Step 3: Attend an orientation class.

-All volunteers whether medical or non medical MUST attend the orientation class.
-The class is a one day 4 hour class held at the Charles R Hooks Education Center at 7111 Five Forks, Spring, Texas 77379.
+All volunteer applicants MUST attend an orientation class.
+Orientation is a four hour class held at the Charles R. Hooks Education Center at 7111 Five Forks, Spring, Texas 77379.

 Step 4: Pass Background Check